brsg/telluride_sensor/README.md

 ## Sensor Reading Events

 Each sensor will emit a sensor reading event message every 2 seconds.

+Sensor reading values are randomly generated, using a normal / Gaussian distribution, from `mean` and `variance` values that are supplied when a sensor is created.

 #### Sensor Reading Event Schema